 Solid Waste Management Authorization

 Solid waste refers to solid or semi-solid domestic waste, sanitary waste, institutional waste, commercial waste, horticultural waste, agricultural waste, bio-media waste and such other waste generated in the area under the local authorities and other entities mentioned under Rule 2.
-Solid Waste Management refers to the discipline connected to the control of generation, collection, storage, transportation, processing & disposal of the solid waste in a way that it is in the best interest of public health, engineering, economics, conservation and other environmental considerations.
+Solid Waste Management refers to the discipline connected to the control of generation, collection, storage, transportation, processing and disposal of the solid waste in a way that it is in the best interest of public health, engineering, economics, conservation and other environmental considerations.
 A person who engages in processing, treatment, recycling and disposal facility of waste must take Solid Waste Management Authorization under the Solid Waste Management Rules from the concerned department.

 Who are waste generators?